ckamps/2232-defiance/content/06-home-systems.md

 The main entry has a Ring Video Doorbell Pro 2.

-## Networking
+## Networking and Internet

 The property has two gigabit fiber internet services available.
-Brightspeed's 900Mbps up and down service is integrated with the home.
-Spectrum fiber service has also brought fiber to the property.
+Brightspeed's 900Mbps up and down service is currently integrated with the home.
+Spectrum's fiber service is also available on the property.

 A 12U size network rack in the lower unfinished area houses the following components: